 This post contains affiliate links.

 To begin with, we live on a beautiful lake that has pristine water.
 And that's an obvious benefit when living off the grid.
 We pump water from the lake year-round with a well-insulated lake pump.

 We use the water from the lake for everything from bathing, to washing dishes and even drinking.
-(We use a countertop water filter as well for drinking water.)
+(We use a Berkey Water Filter System (affiliate link) as well for drinking water.)

 From freshwater, we move to the discharge streams, those being both grey and black water.

 Black water is anything that goes through the toilet.
 And by that, I mean the everyday human waste, more commonly known as poop.

 Our black water goes directly to a 2000 gallon holding tank that is conveniently located below us.
 It's approximately ¾ under the house and ¼ outside the house footprint yet still enclosed with an insulated structure.

 The cover is easily accessible as we just added a ladder to it this past year.
 It also has a pump-out pipe that extends horizontally about 15 feet.
 This makes it pretty convenient when we have the local sewage company come to pump it out two or three times a year.
 That's based on how many visitors we get and how many bran flakes we consume.

 Our grey water system is somewhat different.
 It goes directly to the outside.